 A popular role under the first category is nurse manager, also known as a nurse administrator.
-This role is part of the big group that constitutes Medical and Health Services managers that primarily work in offices rather than in hospital rooms or clinics.
+This role is part of the big group that constitutes Medical and Health Services Managers that primarily work in offices rather than in hospital rooms or clinics.

 A step up to this job is in operations management.
-As part of the upper management bracket, an operations manager is paid around $123,460 per year.
+As part of the upper management bracket, an operations manager is paid around $115,250 per year.
 They ensure that hospital or clinic day-to-day operations are proceeding efficiently.

-They plan daily schedules for patients and lay out healthcare provider routines.
-They usually work not only hospitals but also in nursing homes and assisted living facilities, and require not only a Masters in Healthcare Administration degree but also state licenses.
+They plan daily schedules for patients and layout healthcare provider routines.
+They usually work not only in hospitals but also in nursing homes and assisted living facilities, and require not only a Master’s in Healthcare Administration degree but also state licenses.